Extension DGAs and topological Hochschild homology: introduction

 \section{introduction}

 In \cite{stanley1997dissertation}, Stanley shows that the homotopy category of differential graded algebras is equivalent to the homotopy category of $H\Z$-algebras.
-Later, Shipley improves this equivalence to a zig-zag of Quillen equivalences between DGAs and $H\Z$-algebras \cite{Shipley2007DGAs}.
+Later, Shipley improves this equivalence to a zig-zag of Quillen equivalences between the model categories of DGAs and $H\Z$-algebras \cite{Shipley2007DGAs}.
 This opens up a new opportunity to study DGAs, i.e.\ to study DGAs using ring spectra.

 Dugger and Shipley use this zig-zag of Quillen equivalences to define new equivalences between DGAs called topological equivalences, see Definition \ref{def topeq} below.
 They show non-trivial examples of topologically equivalent DGAs and they use topological equivalences to develop a Morita theory for DGAs \cite{dugger2007topologicalequiv}.
 In \cite{bayindir2019dgaswithpolynomial}, the author uses topological equivalences to obtain classification results for DGAs.
 Moreover, topological equivalences for $E_\infty$ DGAs are studied by the author in \cite{bayindir2018topeqeinfty}.